 Lynn writes extensively on copyright and entertainment-related subjects, and her article, "The Recording Artist Agreement: Does it Empower or Enslave?" was published by the Vanderbilt Journal of Entertainment Law and Practice.
 In addition, Lynn speaks frequently before legal and entertainment industry audiences.
 Lynn is the past Chair of the Entertainment and Sports Section of the Nashville Bar Association and Tennessee Bar Association.
 In 2013 and 2018, Lynn was named Best Lawyers® Lawyer of the Year in Entertainment Law in Nashville, and since 2008, she has been ranked among Best Lawyers® in Entertainment Law - Music, Copyright Law and Intellectual Property Law.

-Lynn Morrow joined Adams and Reese in 2001 to assist in the development of the firm’s Entertainment and New Media Practice Group.
-Lynn is the Partner in Charge of the firm's Nashville Music Row office.
+Lynn assisted in the development of the firm’s Entertainment and New Media Practice Group and is the Partner in Charge of the firm's Nashville Music Row office.